 Urban Farming has become a growing and substantial part of the U.S. food economy.
 It localizes food sources for community, helping to reduce the miles food needs to travel, and providing people with access to healthy food they may otherwise have not been able to afford.
 The U.S. Department of Agriculture reports that “around 15% of the world’s food is now grown in urban areas” (MRSC, 2015).
 Whether you are interested in growing your own food to deepen your relationship to the Earth and its bounty, if you yearn to start your own business growing organic produce and teaching others to do so, or if you want to better your community by coordinating and designing their urban farm sites, this program will help you get your hands dirty, and your plate full.

 With an emphasis on Spirit, service, and transformation, our Certificate of Excellence in Urban Farming will teach you how to spread what you learn throughout your community, and increase the number of people taking back control of their food production, moving our communities closer to real sustainability.
-This program delves deeply into vital topics, including: sustainability and conscious living, how to design and plant an urban farm or garden, the ethics and practicalities of selling your produce, as well as a hands-on urban farming externship that we assist you in coordinating.
+This program delves deeply into vital topics, including: sustainability and conscious living, how to design and plant an urban farm or garden, and the ethics and practicalities of selling your produce.

 Gain an edge in the whole food living and the farm-to-table movement by learning to grow your own Seasonal, Organic, Unprocessed and Local food (SOUL Food!) and providing it to local customers.
 Combine that with the training to coach others to wellness through healthy eating!